 Will Bobcats Eat Chicken Eggs?

-Yes, bobcats will eat chicken eggs.
+Yes, bobcats and some other animals will eat chicken eggs.

 In fact, they may prefer to eat eggs over chickens.

 This is because eggs are an easy target and are a high-energy food source.

 Bobcats will break eggs open to get to the yolk inside.